rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 Setting `debug = true` turns on many different debug options (e.g., `debug-assertions`, `debug-logging`, etc.) which can be individually tweaked if you want to, but many people simply set `debug = true`.
-Check out the comments in `config.toml.example` for more info.
+Check out the comments in config.toml.example for more info.

-In some cases, just setting these options will not trigger a rebuild, so if you changed it and you already have a compiler built, you might want to call `x.py clean` to force a rebuild.

 You will need to rebuild the compiler once you've changed any configuration options.